Nitheesh1305/Notes/README.md

 # Notes

-I Will be uploading my hand written notes regarding ML & DL in this respository
+## I Will Be Uploading My Hand Written Notes Regarding ML & DL In This Respository